-Having children at home keeps many Seattleites from getting out to performing arts events.
+Having children at home keeps urban Alaskans from getting out to performing arts events.

-RESPONDENTS REPORTING THAT AN ITEM IS A "BIG REASON" WHY THEY DO NOT ATTEND PERFORMING ARTS MORE, BY CHILDREN AT HOME
+PERCENT OF RESPONDENTS REPORTING THAT ITEM IS A "BIG REASON" WHY THEY DO NOT ATTEND PERFORMING ARTS MORE, BY CHILDREN AT HOME

-Barrier All No Children At Home Children Under 13 Years of Age Children 13 Years and Older
+Barrier All No Children at Home Children Under 13 Years of Age Children 13 Years and Older

-Family obligations 19% 5% 52% 30%
+Family obligations 15% 3% 34% 17%

-Hard to make time to go out 39% 34% 45% 42%
+Hard to make time to go out 32% 29% 37% 29%

 This abbreviated table includes only the two items where we observe differences by presence of children in the household.
-People with children at home are more likely to cite family obligations and hard to make time to go out as important reasons why they do not attend performing arts events more often.
+People with children at home are more likely to cite family obligations as an important reason why they do not attend performing arts events more often.
 Respondents with young children are most likely to say that family obligations are a substantial obstacle.
-Respondents with young children and those with teenage children are equally likely to say that it is hard to make time to go out.
+Interestingly, respondents with no children at home and those with teenage children are equally likely to say that it is hard to make time to go out.

-Seattleites who do not attend the performing arts offer many reasons for not attending.
+Urban Alaskans who do not attend the performing arts offer many reasons for not attending.
 Attenders give fewer clues for why they do not go more often.